 Also overdosing on veterinary medicines can cause poisoning.
 Giving cats over-the-counter pills and treatments can lead to poisoning the cat.
 These may cause seizures that take place, by coincidence, at the same time as the cat’s caretaker is making a certain noise or the cat has become sensitized to that noise.
 Incidentally, poisoning can mimic epileptic seizures.

 Conclusion?: I think we have to be cautious with these newspaper stories.
 The online newspapers are concerned with news not cats.
-The so called sensitivity to household sounds by some cats is called “Tom and Jerry syndrome“.
-Newspaper hype, basically.
-It is not a new medical condition.
-It is more a manufactured news story.
+The so-called sensitivity to household sounds by some cats is called “Tom and Jerry syndrome“.
+Newspaper hype, basically (No, I am incorrect June 20, 2022).
+It is not a new medical condition (wrong, it is a medical issue).

 Photo on Flickr